xinhuang/xinhuang.github.com/_drafts/use-tbb-to-generate-dynamic-dependency-graph-for-computation.md

 }
 ```

 Of course you can use macros to remove the many duplications here.
 For a full implementation, please refer to [merge_node sources].

 # Known Limitations

 Because TBB doesn't support `join_node` with more than 10 parents, `merge_node`
 doesn't either.
-But you can always workaround this by creating an intermediate
+But you can always have a workaround by creating an intermediate
 node that merge 0~9 nodes and merge its output with the rest 10~N nodes.

 However, usually these many parents would indicate a bottle neck in the graph,